 Whether you want a family-friendly apartment or a gated-community neighbourhood, Doha has many options for expat families depending on your preferences.

 If you are an expat moving to Doha, accommodation will usually recommended by your employer.
-This might be a high-rise apartment in the West Bay area, or if you have a family, there are villas available in gated communities called compounds.
+This might be a high-rise apartment in the West Bay area or The Pearl, or if you have a family, there are villas available in gated communities called compounds.
 These neighbourhoods exist across the city, some with hundreds of villas and some have just a small handful.

 Depending on the size and the price, the compounds may amenities and facilities for residents, perhaps including shops, swimming pools, gym facilities, or play areas for children.
 It is also important to note that some compounds are more sought after than others, so bear this in mind when researching.

 - Does your employer have any recommendations?
 Living alongside work colleagues might not be ideal for everyone, but having colleagues in the neighbourhood will also have it's benefits.